synchronisator/musescore-sonic-pi-export/README.md

 # Limitations
 - No support for repeatings.
 Use "Tools > Unroll Repeats"
 - No support for changing BPM within the score
+- Staff-Names that include a "." or other special characters, may cause syntax errors in SonicPi

 # Todos
 - Metronome before Starting melody